sescobb27/oban_demo/oban.md

 ## Option 2

-We can batch insert records in batches inside a loop, this works well in more complex cases but not when enqueueing more than 100k jobs as this can take hours [GOTCHA 2.][gotcha 3.]
+We can batch insert records in batches inside a loop, this works well in more complex cases but not when enqueueing more than 100k jobs as this can take hours.

+- [Caveats 2.]

+- [Caveats 3.]

 ---